aschuerch/Microbial-Genomics-2018/_episodes/02-intro-cloud.md

 We have a pre-configured copy of the data needed for this workshop that is always available to attach to a new instance on Amazon, as long as you have an account, and the log-in credentials to open it.

 To access the pre-configured workshop data, you'll need to use our log-in credentials (user name and password).
 A user name will be assigned to you at the workshop.
-In the following, always replace dcuser with your user name.
+In the following, always replace dcuser with your user name and the password with the password assigned to you.

 **Log-in Credentials (case-sensitive!)**

 - Username: dcuser
-- Password: data4Mgen
+- Password: password

 But first, you need a place to log *into*!
 To find the instance that's attached to that data, you'll need something called an IP address.
 Your instructor should have given this to you